-Microscopes are a great tool for kids and satisfies their abundant curiosity.
+On this page, we’re going to take a closer look (pun intended) at the best microscopes for kids.
+Microscopes are a great tool for kids and satisfy their abundant curiosity.
 There are a number of microscope designs and some even connect with a PC or MAC to enable a whole slew of additional features.
 Some are made for very young children while others are built with older kids in mind.

-Top 5 Best Microscopes for Kids of 2017
+Top 5 Best Microscopes for Kids of 2020

-Here are the all around best kids microscopes currently available.
+Here are the all-around best kids microscopes currently available.

 The MFL Duo Scope is a monocular laboratory-grade microscope much like you’d find in a science lab at school.
 The My First Lab Duo-Scope is one of the best selling microscopes out there.
 It won the Top Toy Award by Creative Child Magazine.
-Great performance and a reasonable price makes this one of our top picks for the best microscopes for kids.
+Great performance and a reasonable price make this one of our top picks for the best microscopes for kids.

 The Duo-Scope is essentially two microscopes in one.
 It can function as a stereo or compound microscope.
-A stereo microscope acts as a dissector with light shining from from above.
+A stereo microscope acts as a dissector with light shining from above.
 The Duo-Scope has soft light LED illumination.
 When flipped to compound mode, light shines from underneath which is perfect for viewing microscope slides.

 The MFL Duo-Scope has 40X, 100X and 400X magnifications and an accompanying 10X eyepiece.
 This unit has an impact-resistant frame and is designed to ensure maximum portability.

 The Omano Student Compound Microscope is designed as a high-power microscope for examining microscope slides.
-It is recommended for elementary and middle school aged kids.
-It can also double up as a monocular stereo microscope for studying larger, solid specimens like coins, insects and plants.
+It is recommended for elementary and middle school-aged kids.
+It can also double up as a monocular stereo microscope for studying larger, solid specimens like coins, insects, and plants.
 It has glass optics and a variable cool LED illumination, which is powered by three AA batteries, to ensure clear and sharp images.

 The Omano OM117L has a wide-field 10X eyepiece and three achromatic lenses 4X, 10X and 40X which provide magnifications of 40X, 100X and 400X.
 The eyepiece can be locked into place to avoid loss and its head can be rotated through 360 degrees as is required.
 This item has an all-metal construction and comes with a huge assortment of starter experiment items.

 General Thoughts on Buying a Microscope for Curious Kids

 Kid’s microscopes are educational tools intended to introduce the child to science.
-Education should not be forced onto a child thus by use of educational instruments parents can encourage their children to take interest in various fields of education.
+Education should not be forced onto a child thus by the use of educational instruments parents can encourage their children to take interest in various fields of education.
 Given a nudge, some kids are overtaken with fascination and the new realms they can explore with magnification.

 There are two main types of kid’s microscopes namely the traditional turret style (stereo or compound) and the digital kind.
 Traditional types are relatively heavy as the body is mostly made of metal.
 Compound microscopes utilize a compound optical system with an eyepiece and an objective lens while stereo microscopes show the object depth in a 3-dimensional image.

 Digital microscopes have gained popularity over the years ever since their introduction in 1999.
-Most of the computer microscopes double as both a compound and stereo microscope.
+Most of the computer microscopes double as both a compound and a stereo microscope.
 The biggest drawback of some of these digital models is that they do not have an eyepiece and thus the specimen can only be observed via a computer.
 Additionally, on cheaper models, the image quality is relatively poor as compared to traditional microscopes.

 As a forewarning, these microscopes can be pretty expensive, so prepare yourself before you start to look into purchasing the best kids microscope.
 Cheaper models may topple easily, break, perform poorly, or even spill the sample.